JuneOrg2020/gRPC-Sample/README.md

 ## Overview

-This App can share messages on board in multiple users by gRPC.<br>
+This app allows multiple users to share messages in real time.<br>
 I created this App as sample due to study gRPC.<br>

 ## Techniques